C0DE-ASH/flitter/README.md

 When highlighting the leaders and zooming in on the graph clustered by city we can tell that the leaders are predominantly in larger cities.
-For this scenario I only obtained 2 potential criminal employees:
+For this scenario I only obtained 3 potential criminal employees:

 1. @corbett
 2. @bailey
+3. @marrevee

-Since I am running low on time I will switch to the second scenario but the next steps for this scenario would be to render only the networks associated with these two emplyees, meaning I would remove all handlers that are not responsible for them and try to identify the remaining handler's middleman Boris.
+The next steps are to render only the networks associated with these three emplyees, meaning I would remove all handlers that are not responsible for them and try to identify the remaining handler's middleman Boris.

 I would also eliminate any leaders that would not make up one of the two networks, and I would probably sanity check myself that the remaining leaders were in large cities.

+Doing so produces the following:
+![Solution with leaders highlighted][solution]

+You can clearly see the makeup of this criminal network.
+My sanity check proves correct and all but one of the potential fearless leaders are in large cities.

+Additional work needed:
+* properly color and size the final network
+* as make sure all labels are a useful size
+* panning function for render windows
+* selecting users should possibly highlight their network (could be recursive all the way up to the leader)